Why Settle for the Good Life When You Can Have the Better Life in Christ?

 The Good Life leads to temporal happiness (both hedonic and eudaimonic); the Better Life in Christ leads to abundant joy in this life and eternal life with God.

-Purpose of This Commentary: ON Hebrews and the Better Life in Christ
+Purpose of My forthcoming: ON Hebrews and the Better Life in Christ

 My commentary on the book of Hebrews explores and explains one of the most profound sermons in the New Testament.
-Originally spoken to a first-century church of Hebrew Christians facing persecution and personal adversity, the message is one of divine encouragement, exhortation, and endurance.
+Originally spoken to a first-century church of Hebrew Christians facing persecution and personal adversity, the message is one of divine exhortation and endurance.

 In addition, this study of Hebrews integrates insights from Positive Psychology to enrich our understanding of human flourishing as flourishing in Christ.
 While some may be cautious about combining secular science with sacred theology, healthy skepticism is welcome.
 Yet, we trust that God grants us spiritual discernment to embrace what is good and true.
 After all, God is the Author of all truth—spiritual and scientific.

 Human flourishing finds its firmest foundation in good theology.
+I have always contended good psychology and philosophy support good theology.
 And the book of Hebrews gives us powerful insights into what it means to live The Better Life in Christ—a life made possible through a personal relationship with Jesus.

 Let’s take a moment to reflect on the word "good":